minimaxir/ncaa-basketball/README.md

 *Max's open-source projects are supported by his [Patreon](https://www.patreon.com/minimaxir).
 If you found this project helpful, any monetary contributions to the Patreon are appreciated and will be put to good creative use.*

+## Special Credits

+Ewen Gallic, for his implementation of a [basketball court in ggplot2](http://egallic.fr/en/drawing-a-basketball-court-with-r/), which saved me a lot of time.

 ## License
 MIT